-Consider the above diagram, representing the relations between the axion polynomials $\rho_l$ of the different terms from a two moduli potential, with axions denoted by (c, b).
+Consider the above diagram, representing the relations between the axion polynomials ρ_l of the different terms from a two moduli potential, with axions denoted by (c, b).
 If two of them are connected by an arrow, the one at the end of it will always dominate asymptotically.
-As a consequence, the leading terms in the asymptotic regime are those at the end of the arrow chain, as further derivation in terms of the axions would go to 0, so that they do not depend on the axions.
+As a consequence, the leading terms in the asymptotic regime are those at the end of the

 Then the trajectory taken by the saxions will not depend on the axion stabilization points.
-Given that trajectory $s^i(\lambda)$ , we can group the terms of $V_M$ along said trajectory by their order in $\lambda$ .
-By the same arguments on the $\|\rho_l\|{\infty}^2$ functions, the first terms on $V_M$ not constant on the axions will be quadratic, so that the stabilization conditions will result on a set of linear equations on the axions.
-As it is argued in Appendix D, the output of this setup is always that some axions are stabilized at finite values while others might correspond to flat directions of the potential at this order in $\lambda$ .
+Given that trajectory $s^i(\lambda)$, we can group the terms of V_M along said trajectory by their order in λ .
+By the same arguments on the $\|\rho_l\|{\infty}^2$ functions, the first terms on V_M not constant on the axions will be quadratic, so that the stabilization conditions will result on a set of linear equations on the axions.
+As it is argued in Appendix D, the output of this setup is always that some axions are stabilized at finite values while others might correspond to flat directions of the potential at this order in λ .

 One then moves to the next subleading terms in the $\lambda \to \infty$ expansion.
 First of all, the axions that are stabilized in the previous step should be considered to be fixed in the corresponding finite values.
 This follows from the fact that any new contribution to their gradient flow will be irrelevant for $\lambda \to \infty$ with respect to the previous one.
 For the case of the axions that remained as flat directions, again they will appear at most linearly in the axion polynomials, and thus we have quadratic terms in the leftover axions.
 By the same reasoning, some of them will be stabilized at finite value or still remain as flat directions.
 Finally, one repeats this procedure until all terms in the potential are exhausted.
-We then conclude that the kind of potentials we are taking under consideration will give way to either stabilized (the structure of the $\|\rho_l\|{\infty}^2$ functions can be used to show that the mass matrix is asymptotically semi-positive definite) or along flat directions.
+We then conclude that the kind of potentials we are taking under consideration will give way to either stabilized (the structure of the $\|\rho_t\|{\infty}^2$ functions can be used to show that the mass matrix is asymptotically semi-positive definite) or along flat directions.
 This will also be checked in all the specific examples of Section 3.
 As it is proved in Appendix C, in this last case axions along flat directions with an initial non-null velocity $\dot{\phi}^i(0) \neq 0$ are ultimately stopped at finite values by the Hubble damping.

-Interestingly, this analysis shows that the asymptotic structure of the flux potential prevents highly turning gradient flow trajectories (as in axion monodromy models [58, 59]) in which the axions travel for parametrically large distances, as if they appear in the potential they will get stabilized before leaving a growth sector.
-In the language of [60], all trajectories approaching the infinite distance limit in these flux compactifications are asymptotically geodesic, so that the addition of the flux potential does not violate the Distance Conjecture (see also [46, 61-63] for previous works on the axion-saxion backreaction in this setup and its interplay with the Distance conjecture).
-This is also consistent with the results of [64], which makes use of tameness constraints to derive path-independent statements.
+Interestingly, this analysis shows that the asymptotic structure of the flux potential prevents highly turning gradient flow trajectories (as in axion monodromy models [56, 57]) in which the axions travel for parametrically large distances, as if they appear in the potential they will get stabilized before leaving a growth sector.
+In the language of [58], all trajectories approaching the infinite distance limit in these flux compactifications are asymptotically geodesic, so that the addition of the flux potential does not violate the Distance Conjecture (see also [44, 59-61] for previous works on the axion-saxion backreaction in this setup and its interplay with the Distance conjecture).
+This is also consistent with the results of [62], which makes use of tameness constraints to derive path-independent statements.